 Prior to his pair of seasons in a Titan uniform, Baum spent a season each at Santa Ana College and Golden West College in Huntington Beach.
 Baum batted .306 in 1997 for the Dons, who were ranked No.1 in the country during most of the season.
-He was selected in the 42nd round of the 1997 draft by the San Francisco Giants.
+The San Francisco Giants selected him in the 42nd round of the 1997 draft.

-Baum earned his master's degree in education in 2005 from Azuza Pacific.
+Baum earned his master's degree in education in 2005 from Azusa Pacific.
 He and his wife, Kristin, are happily raising their two children in Anaheim.